mikael-johnsson/what-are-we-eating/README.md

 It is easy to see where the initial design idea differs from the result.
 The content in the Inspo page used the space to inefficiently and a simpler design were chosen instead.

 The contact feature in the footer was deleted due to not contributing to the user in this particular site.

+### Other
+One unfortunate design feature is the empty space between the h2-headings and the page top in the inspiration page and the recipe page.
+This is required to take the visitor to the correct place on the site when clicking the links in the menu (since the header is sticking to the top of the viewport).

+Other solutions, like hiding a div in the page above and addressing the link there, where discarded.
 ## Features
 This site contain three different sections in a single html-page:
 - Landing page